+Discovering how dogs see colors requires putting ourselves in their shoes.
 When we look at a rainbow, do our dogs see the same colors as we do?
 Understanding how dogs see colors can help us get a better grasp on how they perceive the world around them.
-Discovering how dogs perceive colors is not only a matter of satisfying our curiosity, but also a matter of becoming better informed owners.
+Discovering how dogs perceive colors is, therefore, not only a matter of satisfying our curiosity, but also a matter of becoming better educated owners.
 For instance, do dogs have a hard time finding toys of a certain color?
 Do colors affect a dog’s ability to fetch a toy or a dog’s performance in canine sports?
 By understanding better a dog’s color vision, we can gain a glimpse of what it must feel like to see the world through the eyes of a dog.

 Dispelling the Myth